OskarGraszka/PW_OCR/README.md

 // path to your tesseract installation directory. pytesseract.pytesseract.tesseract_cmd = 'C:\\Program Files\\Tesseract-OCR\\tesseract.exe'
 ```
-You may set *Pytesseract* configuration (page segmentation mode and OCR engine mode) using comboboxes of script graphical interface, but if you want to use language other than polish, you have to edit line below in the code:
+You may set *Pytesseract* configuration (page segmentation mode and OCR engine model) using comboboxes of script graphical interface, but if you want to use language other than polish, you have to edit line below in the code:
 ```Python
 text = pytesseract.image_to_string(img, lang='pol', config=self.config)
 ```